-The company Ethos Services conducts asset management and advisory mandates in the field of socially responsible investment (SRI).
-Ethos Services offers investors a wide range of SRI-funds.
-The company also provides proxy voting reports in-cluding voting recommendations, a shareholder engagement programme, as well as sustainability and corporate governance ratings and analyses of listed companies.
-Ethos Services is owned by the Ethos Foundation and several of its members.
+Ethos Services provides advisory services in the field of socially responsible investments.
+Ethos Services offers socially responsible investment funds, analyses of shareholders' meetings with voting recommendations, a dialogue programme with companies as well as environmental, social and governance ratings and analyses of companies.
+Ethos Services is owned by the Ethos Foundation and several members of the Foundation.
 Certified